tomvanbraeckel/yamcs.github.com/docs/api/List_Alarms.md

 sidebar: yes
 ---

-List all alarms for the given processor:
+List the history of alarms:

-    GET /api/processors/:instance/:processor/alarms
+    GET /api/archive/:instance/alarms

-List all alarms for the given parameter:
+List the history of alarms for the given parameter:

-    GET /api/processors/:instance/:processor/parameters/:namespace/:name/alarms
+    GET /api/archive/:instance/alarms/:namespace/:name

 For each alarm you get full information on the value occurrence that initially triggered the alarm, the most severe value since it originally triggered, and the latest value at the time of your request.